 The Adjutant General”

+The POWs were allowed to run the camp and the Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.

 When work was started on the airfield, the Japanese expected the prisoners to build it with picks, shovels, and wheelbarrows.
+The POWs were taken to Puerto Princess where the men had been divided into two detachments of 150 men each.
+The POWs referred to these detachments as A Company and B Company.
 Since they were clearing a jungle, trees had to be removed.
 This was done by the POWs taking turns chopping down the trees.
 It took the POWs about a year to clear the area for the airfield.
 The work was so hard that POWs were returned to Manila and new POWs arrived on a regular basis.